More pages in this section

 Practice Policy on the Safe Prescribing of Narcotic, Sedative, and other Psychotropic Medications

-To avoid disappointment, please note that our GPs will not be able to prescribe or supply any monitored medications on your first visit.
+To avoid disappointment, please note that GPs at Townsville GP Superclinic will not be able to prescribe or supply any monitored medications on your first visit.

 The Practice Policy on the ongoing use of Narcotic, Sedative and other Psychotropic medications is that;

 - It is unlawful for patients to consult a doctor and not reveal the quantities of controlled (Schedule 8) drugs they have received in the two months prior to the consultation.

 - It is illegal for doctors to prescribe controlled (S8) drugs, or restricted drugs of dependency (S4 drugs such as Tramadol, Panadeine Forte, Panadeine Extra, and benzodiazepines), to a person they reasonably believe to be drug dependent without the prior approval of the chief executive of Queensland Health.

 - As a matter of policy, this medical practice does not supply controlled substances (S8) drugs, or controlled substances of dependence including S4 medications such as Tramadol, Panadeine Forte, Panadeine Extra, Panadeine, or Benzodiazepines.

 - As a matter of policy, the medical practice does not supply medications that have been implicated in mixed-drug overdoses – such as Lyrica, Seroquel, Tramadol, narcotic or sedative drugs, Amitriptyline, or other psychotropic medications.